 There is an interesting link between our feelings we haven’t yet felt and laziness.
 First, we must realize that laziness isn’t an attitude one can give up at will, if only we’d come around to being more constructive and reasonable.
 It’s not a moral issue.
 Laziness results from stagnant energy in the soul that shows up in the form of apathy and paralysis.

-Stagnant soul substance comes from not feeling our feelings, which is tied to not understanding their true origin or significance, causing them to build up and the clog up the flow of our life force.
+Stagnant soul substance comes from not feeling our feelings.
+This is tied to not understanding their true origin or significance, causing them to build up and the clog up the flow of our life force.

 Knowing and feeling then are bookends on the same phenomenon; they aren’t separate functions.
 Knowing is needed to make room for our feelings to surface and be expressed.
 We can start by logically deducing that, yep, we must have certain past feelings stuck in us that are magnetically attracting our present unpleasant situations.
 This is a necessary first step, but we must go further.

 But this can get tricky.
-Sometimes the knowing becomes a barricade; we replace the feeling with the knowing.
-Then the unity of knowing and feeling working in concert gets interrupted.
-We might have feelings but not know what they mean or where they came from or how they are still directing our life now.
+Sometimes the knowing becomes a barricade if we replace the feeling with the knowing.
+This can interrupt the unity of having knowing and feeling working in concert.
+Or we might have feelings but not know what they mean or where they came from.
+Or how they are still directing our life now.

-There are no rules that tell us when knowledge is being used to block feelings, and vice versa.
-So we just need to watch for misusing the interplay between knowing and feelings.
-It’s never true that if we don’t know what we feel or where our feelings come from, we can’t be hurt by them.
-They fester in our soul, becoming poisonous from not being released.
+There are no rules that tell us when we are using knowledge to block feelings, and vice versa.
+So we just need to watch for misusing the interplay between knowing and feeling.
+It’s never true that if we don’t know what we feel or where our feelings come from, they can’t hurt us.
+They fester in our soul, becoming poisonous because we are not releasing them.
 The way out is to feel, know, express and live through them as fully as we can.

 So all that is evil—our negative, destructive ways—results from defending against feeling pain.
 This denial of undesirable feelings causes our energy to stagnate, which makes it hard for us to move.
 Feelings, which are moving energy currents, will change and transform as long as the energy is flowing.
 But freezing our feelings stops the movement and therefore stops life, making us feel lazy.